chutter/PhyloProcessR/README.md

 library(PhyloCap)
 ```

 And installation should be done!
+All the functions for PhyloCap should be ready to go!

+< coming soon a function to test if they can found >

 # PhyloCap pipeline tutorials